darkarty/d3api/README.md

 Will need to have your own API key and replace it in get-profile.service.ts.

-Will try to implement read a file to input instead later on.
+Make a "foo.txt" inside src/assets with your key to use a key from file.